By: Corin Cook on January 10th, 2023

 Personal Auto | Individuals & Families | auto insurance | Learning Center | individuals and families

 Going to the Massachusetts Registry of Motor Vehicles to register a car is a process that already feels inconvenient for many people, but if you are trying to do it right now, it may be more frustrating than ever.

-Currently, we’re a few months into the COVID-19 pandemic, so most people and businesses have learned to adapt to a “new normal,” but the state of our world is still throwing us curveballs and causing significant frustration.
+Since the beginning of the COVID-19 pandemic, most people and businesses have learned to adapt to a “new normal,” but the state of our world is still throwing us curveballs and causing significant frustration.